Chemical weapon proliferation: Syria

 In July 2007, a Syrian arms depot exploded, killing at least 15 Syrians.
 Jane's Defence Weekly, a UK magazine reporting on military and corporate affairs, believed that the explosion happened when Iranian and Syrian military personnel attempted to fit a Scud missile with a mustard gas warhead.
 Syria stated that the blast was accidental and not chemical related.

 On July 13, 2012, the Syrian government moved its stockpile to an undisclosed location.

-In September 2012, information emerged that the Syrian military had begun testing chemical weapons, and was reinforcing and resupplying a base housing these weapons located east of Aleppo in August.
+In September 2012, information emerged that the Syrian military had begun testing chemical weapons and was reinforcing and resupplying a base housing these weapons located east of Aleppo in August.

 On March 19, 2013, news emerged from Syria indicating the first use of chemical weapons since the beginning of the Syrian uprising.

 On August 21, 2013, testimony and photographic evidence emerged from Syria indicating a large-scale chemical weapons attack on Ghouta, a populated urban center.

 An agreement was reached September 14, 2013, called the Framework For Elimination of Syrian Chemical Weapons, leading to the elimination of Syria's chemical weapon stockpiles by mid-2014.

 On October 14, 2013, Syria officially acceded to the Chemical Weapons Convention.

 On September 14, 2013, the United States and Russia announced an agreement that would lead to the elimination of Syria's chemical weapon stockpiles by mid-2014.
 Syria officially acceded to the CWC on October 14, but has yet to sign the Comprehensive Test Ban Treaty.
 It is believed Syria first received chemical weapons in 1973 from Egypt in the form of artillery shells.
 Since then it is thought Syria has one of the most advanced chemical weapons programs in the Middle East.

+On December 9, 2024, the Israeli Air Force launched strikes on Syrian chemical weapon facilities following the collapse of the Assad regime.
+Israeli officials stated they launched the strikes in order to prevent the weapons from falling into the hands of Islamic terrorists.
+Following the strikes, the United States said that it was working with other middle eastern countries to destroy the remaining weapons.